bluecats/bluecats-scratchingpost-android/README.md

 // launch icon and ringtone are optional. will just default ringtone and app icon for defaults
 localNotification.setAlertSmallIcon( R.mipmap.ic_launcher );
-localNotification.setAlertSound( RingtoneManager.getActualDefaultRingtoneUri( BeaconsActivity.this, RingtoneManager.TYPE_NOTIFICATION ) );
+localNotification.setAlertSound( RingtoneManager.getActualDefaultRingtoneUri( this, RingtoneManager.TYPE_NOTIFICATION ) );

 // this controls where the notification takes you.
 // can also contain a bundle or any extra info that you might want to unpack
-Intent contentIntent = new Intent( BeaconsActivity.this, SitesActivity.class );
+Intent contentIntent = new Intent( this, YourActivity.class );
 localNotification.setContentIntent( contentIntent );

 BCLocalNotificationManager.getInstance().scheduleLocalNotification( localNotification );